mjf1406/worksheet-generators/README.md

     - total points
     - streaks
 - DB: need first name and last name columns when adding a class
+- feature: Expectations grid to manage expectations for each student for
+  - word count
+  - presentation length
+  - vocab. sentence length
+  -

 ## Change Log

+2024/11/27

+- UX: student total points no longer says they have insufficient points when they have sufficient points to purchase a reward

 2024/11/24